WanderWise Wandering Tech Guide

 Why It’s Helpful

-Alarms can give you early notice of exit attempts—especially helpful at night or when you’re in another room.
-You can choose tones that won’t startle your loved one, and many alarms are easy to install with adhesive.
+Alarms can give you early notice of exit attempts, especially helpful at night or when you’re in another room.
+Many are easy to install with adhesive and require no wiring.

 🎯 Motion Sensors (Recommended for Elevated and Advanced)